-If you’re keen to get yours, eligible users can access their personalised Wrapped experience exclusively in the Spotify mobile app (iOS and Android).
+If you’re keen to get yours, eligible users can access their personalised Wrapped experience in the Spotify mobile app (iOS and Android) or on a desktop.

-In addition to what fans love most about the previous versions, they’ve also added a few new features to look out for.
+In addition to what fans love most about the previous versions, last year Spotify added a few new features to look out for such as:

 — In-app quizzes allow listeners to test their skills at predicting the top podcasts, artists and even top decade they streamed most.